 Senior Partner | Founder

-Born August 28, 1946, he has thirty years experience as an official in the Judicial Police section of the Carabinieri Corp, where he also held the function of Public Prosecutor pursuant to art.
-72 of italian royal decree no. 12 of 1941.
+Born August 28, 1946, he has thirty years experience as an official in the Judicial Police section of the Carabinieri Corp, where he also held the function of Public Prosecutor.

-He has worked on major investigations in the field of general crime and that of “white collar” crime, participating in numerous service operations of international relevance.
-Standing out among these is the complex and dangerous investigation concerning the theft of three paintings of incalculable artistic and historical value (Portrait of a Gentlewoman – or “La Muta” – from Raphael Sanzio, the Flagellation of Christ, and the Madonna of Senigallia by Piero della Francesca), in consideration of which the Corp has bestowed a formal commendation to him.
+Giovanni Chiarini has worked on major investigations in the field of general crime and that of “white collar” crime, participating in numerous service operations of international relevance.
+Standing out among these is the complex and dangerous investigation concerning the theft of three paintings of incalculable artistic and historical value (Portrait of a Young Woman – or “La Muta” – from Raphael Sanzio, the Flagellation of Christ, and the Madonna di Senigallia by Piero della Francesca), in consideration of which the Corp has bestowed a formal commendation to him.

 The three paintings that were stolen in February 1975 from the National Gallery of Marche, were recovered in March of the following year in Locarno (Switzerland) and the perpetrators of the theft were captured.
 This theft was labelled by the international press as “the largest in history.”

-He graduated with top marks in criminal procedure law.
+He graduated with full marks in criminal procedure law.
 He is a practicing lawyer and registered member of the Law society of Urbino.

 He is authorized to practice before the Supreme Court of Appeal and other High Courts.